 Being Unusual: The Art of a Flying Duck

 Have you ever paid attention to a flying duck?
 I get to observe ducks a lot since they fly around my suburb quite frequently.
 What caught my attention though, is how sloppy they look when they fly.
 With their short body-to-wingspan ratio ducks try really hard when they fly!
-And if you have seen a duck land, it’s not easy for them either.
-But they still do fly—successfully and playfully.
+And if you have seen a duck land, you know it’s not easy for them either.
+But they still do fly—they’re successful and playful.
 Do you think we could learn anything of significance from a flying duck?
+Could ducks have something to teach us about being unusual?

 The Mallard, one of the most familiar ducks in North America, has a top speed of over 60mph!
 According to allaboutbirds, “migrating flocks of Mallards have been estimated traveling at 55 miles per hour.”
 Not only that, but when migrating, they can travel for hundreds of miles at a time losing about half their weight in the process!
 Is that determination or what?